Synergistic combination of PEA & luteolin

 What is PEA?

-Palmitoylethanolamide (PEA) is a biologically active, endogenous lipid that is widely distributed throughout the body's tissues and is synthesized on demand.
-(Gabrielsson 2016) It was first isolated in 1957 as an anti-inflammatory component in egg yolks and is found in many foods.
+Palmitoylethanolamide (PEA) is a biologically active, endogenous lipid that is widely distributed throughout the body's tissues and is produced on demand.
+(Gabrielsson 2016) It was first isolated from egg yolks in 1957 as an anti-inflammatory component.
+It is found in nearly all animal tissues, human breast milk, and many foods.
+(Mirica's PEA has been isolated from palm kernels.)
 PEA has been studied extensively for its anti-inflammatory, neuroprotective and analgesic properties since the 1970's.* (Hesselink 2013)

 PEA plays a key role in maintaining homeostasis by regulating many physiological reactions associated with pain and inflammation.
-Some chronic conditions can deplete PEA, resulting in a hyper-immune response involving glial, microglial and mast cells.
+Some chronic conditions can result in a hyper-immune response involving glial, microglial and mast cells.
 Excessive activation of these satellite, non-neuronal cells has been shown to maintain inflammation and result in neurodegeneration.
 PEA reduces excessive activation of these cells and decreases neuron loss.* (Raso 2014)

 In a recent meta-analysis of PEA involving a total of 1484 chronic pain patients, those taking PEA reported pain levels an average of 2.7 points lower than the control groups after 60 days.* (Paladini 2016)

 What is Luteolin?